-Nadine Dorries reported for ‘WhatsApping civil servant to get on Truss honours list’
+Nadine Dorries faces fresh probe calls after ‘pushing to get on Truss honours list’

 Mr Case said he was “aware of those communications and had flagged them to both the chief whip [Simon Hart] and Speaker of the House [Sir Lindsay Hoyle]”.

-Asked whether the Honours (Prevention of Abuses) Act 1925 could “come into play”, Mr Case said he was “seeking further advice on that question”, adding: “So taken initial advice, but asked for more.”

-The Independent understands that although legal advice was sought on whether Ms Dorries’ messages violated the 1925 act, officials decided she had not contravened the law.
+Asked whether the Honours (Prevention of Abuses) Act 1925 could “come into play”, Mr Case said he was “taken initial advice, but asked for more.”
+But The Independent understands that government officials have already decided she did not contravene the 1925 law.

 It remains uncertain whether the chief whip or Commons Speaker could make further inquiries and sanction the senior MP.

-Mr Wragg referred to Ms Dorries as the “lingering” member for Mid-Bedfordshire.
-Many Tory MPs are frustrated by failing to formally resign despite announcing she was leaving parliament with immediate effect over a month ago.
+Mr Wragg has referred to Ms Dorries as the “lingering” member for Mid-Bedfordshire.
+Many Tory MPs are frustrated by failing to formally resign, despite announcing she was leaving parliament with immediate effect over a month ago.

 The arch Johnson loyalist has warned Mr Sunak that she will not formally quit until the government releases documents surrounding the decision to deny her a peerage as part of the former PM’s resignation honours.